 How to Prepare for the Unemployment Insurance Interview as a Former Employee

-An unemployment interview with claimants includes a series of questions to help State Unemployment Insurance Agencies determine whether working seniors are eligible to obtain UI benefits not.
+An unemployment interview with claimants includes a series of questions to help State Unemployment Insurance Agencies determine whether working seniors are eligible to obtain UI benefits or not.
 For this reason, claimant unemployment interviews are also known as fact-finding interviews, as these meetings help State Unemployment Insurance Agencies decide whether to accept or reject applications for UI compensation.
 For instance, the interview may include questions about a claimant’s separation from work and ability to return to work.
 To prepare for the unemployment insurance interview, however, working seniors may keep a record of their job-seeking activities, gather evidence to support their claims or obtain witnesses to speak on their behalf.
-To learn more about how to pass the unemployment insurance interview as an employee and to obtain sample interview questions, click here to download our comprehensive guide.
+To learn more about how to pass the unemployment insurance interview as an employee and to obtain sample interview questions, download our helpful guide.

 How to Prepare for the Unemployment Insurance Interview as an Employer